2022/01/01

 A Singapore Airlines Boeing 777-312/ER, registered 9V-SWI and painted in the white "Star Alliance" special livery, taxiing to her assigned arrival gate at Singapore Changi Airport Terminal 3 after arriving from her long transoceanic flight over the North Atlantic Ocean and Indian Ocean from the United States via the Federal Republic of Germany as Singapore Airlines flight SQ 025 from New York (John F. Kennedy) via Frankfurt

-A Singapore Airlines Boeing 787-10 Dreamliner, registered 9V-SCI, taxiing away from Gate No. A2 located in Concourse A at Singapore Changi Airport Terminal 3 for her regional early morning flight over the South China Sea to the Hong Kong Special Administrative Region (HKSAR) as Singapore Airlines flight SQ 874 bound for Hong Kong
+A Singapore Airlines Boeing 787-10 Dreamliner, registered 9V-SCI, taxiing away from Gate No. A2 located in Concourse A at Singapore Changi Airport Terminal 3 in preparation for her coming regional early morning flight over the South China Sea to the Hong Kong Special Administrative Region (HKSAR) as Singapore Airlines flight SQ 874 bound for Hong Kong

 The view of the inner dining area in the Business Class section of the Silver Kris Lounge located in the airline lounge mezzanine transit mall at Singapore Changi Airport Terminal 3 from our seating table during the early morning rush hour shortly after we had finished our main breakfast courses